SiaGiann/freeCodeCamp/1.TributePage/readme.md

 ## Build a Tribute Page

-1 .Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/FreeCodeCamp/full/NNvBQW/.
+1. Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/FreeCodeCamp/full/NNvBQW/.

 2. Fulfill the below user stories.
 Use whichever libraries you need.
 Give it your own personal style.